howtographql/howtographql/content/backend/graphql-scala/3-handling_arguments.md

 ### Arguments

-Let's assume, we want to fetch links for only one link (giving ID of it) or few links.
-We will need to manage parsing of arguments.
+Let's assume, we want to fetch selected links using their ids.
+We will need to parse arguments.

-For example such queries:
+For example such query:

 ```graphql